maxuser0/minescript/docs/v1.19/README.md

 # Prints a message to the in-game chat that's
 # visible only to you:
 print("Note to self...", file=sys.stderr)

-# Since Minescript v2.0 this can be written as:
-minescript.echo("Note to self...")
 ```

 ### minescript module